 - Education

 - Children and Families

 - Corporate Services

 - Social Care

 - Community and Culture

 - Roads and Amenity

-- Economic Development & Strategic Transportation
+- ➤ Economic Development & Strategic Transportation

 - Facility Services

 - Planning & Regulatory Services

 - 4.7 The final data is normally received at the end of March / early April each year.
 Since then the data has been analysed and is now presented in a more user friendly way.
 It should be noted that the base year differs for some indicators.

 - 4.8 Points for noting

-- Any Identified Improvements will be added to the Services' Improvement Plan in Pyramid for future monitoring and reporting.
+- Improvements identified by Heads of Service will be added to the Services' Improvement Plan in Pyramid for future monitoring and reporting.

 - Not all data is available.
-Where applicable the indicator is noted with DNA (Data Not Available).
+Where applicable the indicator is noted with DNA (Data Not Available) or DNS (Data Not Submitted).
 For these indicators the percentage calculation from base to last year and two most recent years has not been done.

-- 'Looking Forward' commentary is outstanding but expected to be received shortly for Adult Care.
-Any commentary received prior to the ASC meeting will be included.
+- ➤ Of the 81 indicators, 5 refer to Housing which we do not submit data for; there are 2 indicators that we either did not submit data (DNS) for or the data is not available (DNA).